-- 4. A properly completed and duly executed copy of the appropriate investor qualification form(s): - If the Subscriber is a resident in Ontario, two (2) copies of the Accredited Investor Representation Letter in the form attached to this Subscription Agreement as Exhibit 1 (please initial the Appendix as indicated) and, if applicable, the Form 45-106F9 Form for Individual Accredited Investors in the form attached to this Subscription Agreement as Appendix B to Exhibit 1 (please initial the form as indicated); - If the Subscriber is a resident in the province of Alberta, British Columbia, Manitoba, or Saskatchewan, two (2) copies of the Risk Acknowledgement in the form attached to this Subscription Agreement as Exhibit 2-A or Exhibit 2-B, as applicable (one copy may be retained for your records); - if the Subscriber is a resident in the province of Alberta, Manitoba, or Saskatchewan and is subscribing for more than \$10,000 in Bonds, one (1) completed and signed copy of the Representation Letter attached to this Subscription Agreement as Exhibit 3; and - If the Subscriber is a resident in the province of Alberta, British Columbia, Manitoba or Saskatchewan and the Bonds are sold by a market participant not registered in accordance with the applicable securities regulatory authority, two (2) properly completed and duly executed Risk Acknowledgements in the form attached to this Subscription Agreement as Exhibit 4; and - One (1) properly completed and signed copy of the Release of Any Claims by Subscriber Against Controlling Shareholder in the form attached to the Subscription Agreement as Exhibit 5.
+- 4. A properly completed and duly executed copy of the appropriate investor qualification form(s): - If the Subscriber is an "accredited investor" (as such term is defined in Appendix A to Exhibit 1 of the Subscription Agreement), one completed copy of the Accredited Investor Representation Letter in the form attached to this Subscription Agreement as Exhibit 1 (please initial the Appendix as indicated) and, if applicable, the Form 45-106F9 Form for Individual Accredited Investors in the form attached to this Subscription Agreement as Appendix B to Exhibit 1 (please initial the form as indicated) and, if the Bonds are being sold to the Subscriber by a market participant not registered in accordance with the applicable securities regulatory authority and the Subscriber is an individual relying on paragraph (j), (j.1), (k) or (l) of the "accredited investor" definition in Appendix A to Exhibit 1, the Subscriber must also complete the Accredited Investor Questionnaire in the form attached to this Subscription Agreement as Appendix C to Exhibit 1; - If the Subscriber is a resident in the province of Alberta, British Columbia, Saskatchewan, Manitoba or Ontario, two (2) copies of the Risk Acknowledgement in the form attached to this Subscription Agreement as Exhibit 2-A or Exhibit 2-B, as applicable (one copy may be retained for your records).
+If from Manitoba, there is no need to complete Schedules 1 and 2 to Exhibit 2-A or Exhibit 2-B, as applicable, however, please complete Exhibit 3; - If the Subscriber is a resident in the province of Manitoba and is subscribing for more than \$10,000 in Bonds, one (1) completed and signed copy of the Representation Letter attached to this Subscription Agreement as Exhibit 3; and - If the Subscriber is a resident in the province of Alberta, British Columbia, Manitoba or Saskatchewan and the Bonds are being sold by a market participant not registered in accordance with the applicable securities regulatory authority, two (2) properly completed and duly executed Risk Acknowledgements in the form attached to this Subscription Agreement as Exhibit 4; and - One (1) properly completed and signed copy of the Release of Any Claims by Subscriber Against Controlling Shareholder in the form attached to the Subscription Agreement as Exhibit 5.